AryanTyagi-1/The-Virtual-Patient/README.md

 Keep it consistent so the model learns different personalities well.
-4. Fine-tune Using LoRA (Recommended for Efficient Training) Install some Python dependencies: bash pip install peft transformers accelerate.
+4. Fine-tune Using LoRA (Recommended for Efficient Training) Install some Python dependencies: pip install peft transformers accelerate.
 5. Run Your Virtual Patient Locally
 Start the model in Ollama:
-bash
 ollama run your-finetuned-model
 You can chat with the patient in different personas by providing persona prompts, e.g.
 "You are an anxious patient.
 Respond to the doctor's questions accordingly."